ndiego/block-visibility/readme.txt

 **Upgrade Notice**

-Block Visibility now requires WordPress 6.0 or greater with version 2.5.0.
-Furthermore, users of the Pro add-on will need to upgrade to Pro 1.6.0 to take advantage of these latest enhancements.
+Block Visibility now requires WordPress 6.0+ with version 2.5.0 and users of the Pro add-on will need to upgrade to Pro 1.6.0 to take advantage of these latest enhancements.
+There have also been updates to the way visibility defaults work.
 Check out the [release article](https://blockvisibilitywp.com/block-visibility-2-5-0-and-pro-1-6-0-release-notes/ for more information.

 **Added**